ayersdecker/ayersdecker/README.md

 Feel free to use any of my works in your own personal projects, just please credit my Github or Name ( ayersdecker or Decker Ayers )

-If you wish to use my work in a potentially commercial product, please contact me first ( I reply quick! ) ayersdecker@gmail.com
+If you wish to use my work in a potentially commercial product, please contact me first ( I reply quick! ) ayersdecker@gmail.com or https://deckerayers.com